[This post has already been read 8842 times!]

 Three Waves for the Digitalisation of Education

 We propose that these responses imply a shift from closed classroom teaching to an open community between students, teachers and third parties.
 However, the shift does not happen at once.
 Rather, we suggest that it arises through three waves containing different educational responses to the new situation.
 In the figure, we have outlined a narrative theory.
 On the Y-axis we have educationally relevant attention and on the X-axis we have time.
 In the theory, we assume that before digital media there was a given level of educationally relevant attention.
-This assumption can be called into question insofar as attention towards the educationally relevant subject matter differed from student to student, class to class, time-to-time, etc. Yet, there is no doubt that in the first wave of digital media and wireless networks we can generally observe a huge drop in educationally relevant attention.
+This assumption can be called into question insofar as attention towards the educationally relevant subject-matter differed from student to student, class to class, time-to-time, etc. Yet, there is no doubt that in the first wave of digital media and wireless networks we can generally observe a huge drop in educationally relevant attention.
 Also, we know that activity irrelevant to the educational purposes (e.g. responding to private messages) significantly harm grade, recollection of information and note-taking.

 In our research from 2005-2015, we have observed that the first response by teachers and schools to the new media situation primarily is either to ignore the new difficulties and possibilities or to prohibit the use of digital media for educationally irrelevant purposes.
 Both strategies – ignoring and prohibiting – generally fail for several reasons.
 At the same time, the new possibilities (listed above) are not actualised or invented.
 In the first wave, we consistently do not observe a realisation of new and improved teaching, but a destabilised teaching with students trying to multitask between computer games or social media and the educational interaction with teachers that do not know what to do.

 The second wave arises when schools, teachers and students begin to make use of the possibilities of the new media for better interaction between the students and the teachers.
-In this phase, teachers begin to use the new media to draw attention back to the classroom by using digitally based written interaction within the class and also shared online documents where students collaborate, monitored and guided by the teacher.
+In this phase, teachers begin to use the new media to draw attention back to the classroom by using digitally based written interaction within the class and also shared online documents where students collaborate, monitor and are guided by the teacher.
 The result is an intensified educational interaction where the attention is re-conquered and more and better possibilities of participation arise.
 For instance, it becomes possible for teachers to get answers from all the students simultaneously through the use of microblogging media like Twitter, instead of only hearing one voice at a time.
 This – and similar uses – helps to get more students involved and engaged in educational interaction.
 Despite the positive impact of the second wave it only consists of ‘more’ and ‘better’ interaction, not altering the classroom setting and the educational form radically.
 Yet, the third wave – which is truly radical – is made possible by the digital literacy developed and facilitated during the second wave.

 The third wave arises when other persons than the students and the teachers, through the Internet, become integral parts of the educational interaction.
 When this happens on a regular basis, it changes the educational form that has existed more or less since the printing press.
 Instead of a closed system of interaction between teachers and students, we now observe an open Digitalisation of education — the theory of the three waves system of interaction in which other persons outside the classroom participate and contribute.
 This brings new perspectives to the form of education.
 On a regular basis, students meet persons with other perspectives, views and responses, and the teacher becomes a ‘mediator of otherness’.
 In this wave, the teacher builds networks for educational purposes outside the classroom.
 Students connect to groups, other school classes, individuals and databases, using the new media environment as a natural part of their education.
 They take part in the convergence culture carrying out products age, learning to navigate and take part in the new society and its forms of production, network, communication and culture.
 The upshot is that teaching shifts from being a closed production to an open activity, inviting different people to participate.
 Instead of transmitting knowledge to the students, the role of the teacher becomes to connect students with relevant otherness and make knowledge sharing possible across borders and differences